katcipis/sophia/notes/books/thinking-fast-slow.md

 It doesn't model reality, but our brains are not that interested in reality :-) (just the bare minimum to keep us alive and confortable).

+### Loss Aversion

+We are biased towards having more aversion to loss than to the benefits of gains.
+This comes from the fact that we pay more attention and learn faster from bad experiences.
+In nature it is more important to be able to identify predators and dangerous environments.
+You need to learn where you can gain things, like food, but knowing where danger is fundamental, you can be wrong multiple times about food and spend days without eating, you are going to be wrong about a predator only once.

+An interesting case of loss aversion is the behavior of most taxi drivers.
+They have a lot of work on rainy days.
+Economically/rationally it makes much more sense to work a lot on rainy days and take the sunny days off.

+But the general behavior is irrational.
+They work less on rainy days, because it takes a shorter time to make the daily quota and work extra hard on sunny days just so they can reach a quota.
+This is loss aversion, you don't want to "lose" the sunny day, but it makes no sense, if you work much more on the rainy day and not at all on the sunny day you would make more money overall.